duck-nukem/revieve/README.md

 `docker-compose up app` will take care of building and starting the application

 `docker-compose run --rm tests` will build the container if it doesn't exist and run the tests

+# Project structure

+`core` contains the core application logic.
+The only constraint that should apply here is the language itself.
+It should be agnostic of everything else (like whether there's a database, or any kind of persistent storage, whether it's a web app or a CLI, etc).

+`core` should use drivers or plugins to interact with the rest of the application.
+There should be an interface or abstract class that defines the interface.
+This should ensure a basic level of compatibility between different drivers/plugins that implement the interface or inherit from the class.